Did you know Comfort Home Care can help your loved one while living in an independent or assisted living community?

 Comfort Home Care has provided in-home care services in Montgomery County and Prince George’s County, MD, and Washington, D.C. since 1999.
 Our professional Certified Nursing Assistants (CNAs) and Home Health Aides (HHAs) care for our clients living at home and in retirement communities, independent living facilities, and assisted living facilities.
 We design care plans based on each client and their family’s unique needs.
-This team-oriented care approach creates an open dialogue between the client, their family, and their health care team.
+This team-oriented care approach creates an open dialogue between the client, their family, and their healthcare team.

 Benefits of Supplemental Care